lsst/pipelines_lsst_io/install/newinstall.rst

 4. Install packages
 -------------------

-Finally, build/install any other components of the LSST Science Pipelines that are relevant for your work.
+Finally, install components of the LSST Science Pipelines that are relevant for your work.
-A simple way to ensure that you have a fairly complete set of packages for this need is to install ``lsst_apps``.
+A simple way to ensure that you have a fairly complete set of packages for this need is to install ``lsst_distrib``:
-The dependency tree for ``lsst_apps`` ensures that many other packages (about 70, including e.g., ``pipe_tasks``) are also installed.

-Installing ``lsst_apps`` may take a little while (about 1.2 hr on a 2014-era iMac with 32 GB of memory and 8 cores):

 .. code-block:: bash

-   eups distrib install -t v12_1 lsst_apps
+   eups distrib install -t v12_1 lsst_distrib

 After this initial setup, it is a good idea to test the installation.
 See :ref:`source-install-testing-your-installation`.